 It's a big year for Spidey fans too - not only are we getting this film, plus his appearance in Infinity War, but there's also a brand-new Spider-Man game coming to PS4.

 As we said above, the first thing to know about Into the Spider-Verse is that Tom Holland isn't in the film at all, despite playing Spidey in the MCU.
 That doesn't mean there's no Peter Parker - it's just that he'll be voiced by Jake Johnson (New Girl).

 He's not the only Spider-Man around either.
 He'll be joined by Miles Morales - who comics fans will know as the mixed-race Spidey who first appeared in the spin-off Ultimates universe before making the move to the main Marvel comics world.
-In fact, it looks like he'll be the lead in Into the Spider-Verse, voiced by Shameik Moore (The Get Down), with Peter Parker playing second fiddle this time around.
+In fact, he'll be the lead in Into the Spider-Verse, voiced by Shameik Moore (The Get Down), with Parker playing second fiddle this time around.

 Impressively, even for an animation, the film boasts three directors: Bob Persichetti, Rodney Rothman, and Peter Ramsey.
 The former two are making their directorial debuts, though Ramsey previously led on Rise of the Guardians.

 Meanwhile the script comes from Phil Lord - his usual writing partner Chris Miller also helped develop the project, but isn't getting a writing credit.
 They're best known for 21 and 22 Jump Street and the Lego Movie, though gained a bit of notoriety recently after being removed from directing Solo: A Star Wars Story midway through production.
 Hopefully Into the Spider-Verse proved a better fit for their comic sensibilities.